imacodr/romanager/README.md

 ### Running development mode

-1. install node.js
+1. Install node.js
-1. clone the repo
+1. Clone the repo
-1. run npm install (if yarn then run yarn install)
+1. Run npm install (if yarn then run yarn install)
-1. run npm dev to start the bot
+1. Run npm dev to start the bot

+(If you would like to help do this part please open a pull request and I'll check)